 Unfortunately, Mozambique is still burdened by measles, a disease virtually eradicated in developed countries thanks to early vaccination.
-In June 2011, the U.S. Center for Disease Control and Prevention inacted a measles alert for Mozambique.
+In June 2011, the CDC inacted a measles alert for Mozambique.

-Malaria and dengue fever are problems in all regions of the country at all times, but the risks spike in the rainy season of November to May.
+Malaria and dengue fever are problems in all regions of the country, but the risks spike in the rainy season from November to May.

-There is also the low--but rising threat--of African trypanosomiasis (sleeping sickness), which is transmitted by the tsetse fly.
-As the name suggests, it makes the victims feel uncontrollable drowsiness, but also insomnia at night along with fever, headache, and mood swings.
+There is also the low – but rising – threat of African trypanosomiasis (sleeping sickness), which is transmitted by the tsetse fly.
+It makes the victims feel uncontrollable drowsiness, but also insomnia at night along with fever, headache, and mood swings.
 Try to avoid being bitten by any bugs at all times – keep your arms and legs covered, and sleep with a mosquito net.

-Not a health risk but a safety one: cyclones occasionaly hit the coastal areas during the rainy season.
+Cyclones occasionaly hit the coastal areas during the rainy season.
 They bring with them torrential rain, strong winds and can destroy homes, schools, hospitals, flood cities, and leave thousands homeless.
 If a cyclone warning is issued while you're in Mozambique, seek sturdy shelter and follow alerts from your embassy.